 If a significant error is discovered after online publication, you should contact the journal’s Supplier Project Manager who will determine with the Publisher, in conjunction with the Editor, whether a post-publication notice is required.
 Corrections are not made directly to the online article; instead, the correction notice will provide clear details of the error and the changes that should be made affecting the Version of Record.

-Significant changes to the authorship information may, however, not be possible in accordance with COPE guidelines, and will require investigation before being permitted; we will not be able to amend instances where an author’s affiliation details have changed since submission, for, as per industry standards, the affiliation should be accurate to where the research was conducted for the initial submission.
+Significant changes to the authorship information may, however, not be possible in accordance with COPE guidelines, and will require investigation before being permitted.
+Author affiliation details, as per industry standards, should be accurate to where the research was conducted.